underscoreio/essential-slick/src/pages/5-data_modelling.md

 This approach doesn't scale to larger application codebases.
 In this section we'll explain how to split up application code into modules.

-Until now we've also been exclusively using Slick's H2 driver.
+Until now we've also been exclusively using Slick's H2 profile.
-When writing real applications we often need to be able to switch drivers in different circumstances.
+When writing real applications we often need to be able to switch profiles in different circumstances.
 For example, we may use PostgreSQL in production and H2 in our unit tests.

 An example of this pattern can be found in the [example project][link-example],